FAQs about UU and UUCB

-Children and adults are together for the first part of the Sunday service, beginning at 11:00 (11:15 September–May).
-After a story, children go to classes or activities.
-Child care is available for younger children from 9:30 to 12:30.
+Children and adults are together for the first part of each Sunday service, beginning at 11:00.
+Some weeks the entire service is multigenerational; other times children go to classes or activities.
+Childcare is available for younger children from 10 am to 1 pm.

 If my child doesn’t separate well, can my child stay with me during the service?